-Missing lessons at school can have a big impact on not just how well you do that year, it can have a huge influence on the number of qualifications and the type of results you get
+Missing lessons at school can have a big impact on not just how well you do that year.
+Attendance can have a huge influence on the number of qualifications and the type of results you get

-It’s one of the reasons why schools and the government place such importance on turning up and taking part if you’re at compulsory school age.
+It’s one of the reasons why schools and the government place such importance on attendance at school and taking part if you’re at compulsory school age.
 Figures for the school year 2016-2017 show a 2% increase in the number of students who missed one school session due to a family holiday.

 Being absent for a single morning or afternoon doesn’t sound like a big deal, but the knock-on effect might surprise you.
 Even missing just 5% of school can have a negative impact with more than a quarter of those pupils failing to achieve five or more A* to Cs.
 The outcomes for students missing more than 50% of school are even poorer with just 3% going on to earn five GCSEs at grades A* to C.